-- Ability to meet Government and Youth Sector and Education guidance in line with how this is applied to BB activities. - Ability to meet existing Brigade policies and procedures including safeguarding, managing risk, etc - Risks to leaders, children and young people

-- and the community can be managed. - Ability to maintain social distancing. - Ability to ensure hygiene levels are maintained, including frequent hand washing and enhanced cleaning arrangements. - Contingency planning to be able to return to a previous stage.
+- Ability to meet Government and Youth Sector and Education guidance in line with how this is applied to BB activities. - Ability to meet existing Brigade policies and procedures including safeguarding, managing risk, etc - Risks to leaders, children and young people and the community can be managed. - Ability to maintain social distancing (in line with current Government guidance). - Ability to ensure hygiene levels are maintained, including frequent hand washing and enhanced cleaning arrangements.